TobiasPSP/doneland_sources/Components/Sensor/Air Quality/SCD30/README.md

 | Temperature Stability | +-2.5ppm/C |
 | Response Time | 20s |
 | Operating Conditions | 0-50C |

+### Humidity and Temperature Sensor

+The *sensor board* includes a *temperature* and a *humidity* sensors.
+While these sensors were added primarily to internally auto-correct CO2 readings, both sensors can be accessed via *I2C* to also output current *temperature* and *humidity* readings.

 | Humidity Sensor | Value |
 | --- | --- |